Alice Glenn: Election struggles

-National politician
+National politics

-With a flurry of rapidly-contested elections behind her, Glenn entered into her first full term as a TD and into her period of greatest prominence within Irish politics.
+Glenn entered into her first full term as a TD, and into her period of greatest prominence within Irish politics.

-In April 1983, Glenn was one of eight Fine Gael TDs to defy the party and vote against the Fine Gael-Labour Party coalition's proposed wording to the Pro-Life constitutional amendment on abortion.
+In April 1983, Glenn was one of eight Fine Gael TDs to defy the party and vote against the Fine Gael-Labour Party coalition's proposed wording to the constitutional amendment on abortion.
 The government's wording included a negative prohibition, namely that nothing in the constitution should be interpreted as granting a right to abortion.
 Glenn, along with Joe Doyle and other colleagues endorsed the Fianna Fáil alternative wording that granted a "right to life to the unborn, with due regard to the equal right of the mother".
 In November 1984, legislation to make contraception available to people over 18 was brought before the Dáil; Glenn remarked "What man wants anything to do with a girl who has been used and abused by any man who comes along with condoms?".

 By now Glenn was becoming the female face of conservatism in Ireland, and many journalists and commentators began to compare Glenn to the United Kingdom's Margaret Thatcher.
-It was a comparison that did not displease Glenn, and shortly thereafter she also publically declare her admiration for the United States' Ronald Reagan.
+It was a comparison that did not displease Glenn, and shortly thereafter she also publicly declare her admiration for the United States' Ronald Reagan.
 In June 1984 she and her husband travelled to Taiwan to attend a congress of the World Anti-Communist League.
 Glenn also supported the Contra forces in Nicaragua.

 In February 1985 Glenn lost the party whip again voting against the bill to grant those over 18 the right to purchase contraceptives, however, she was readmitted to the party in November 1985 when it became clear to Fine Gael they had no other viable candidates in her constituency to replace her with.

-In 1986 the Fine Gael-Labour government held a referendum on Divorce in Ireland and during the campaign, which raged over the summer, Glenn became one of the most outspoken voices on the anti-divorce side.
+In 1986 the Fine Gael-Labour government held a referendum to legalise divorce in Ireland and during the campaign over the summer, Glenn became one of the most outspoken voices on the anti-divorce side.
 Glenn was able to capture the fears of many women when, as part of the campaign, she quipped that women voting for divorce was like "turkeys voting in favour of Christmas".
 The line became one of the most often discussed and quoted sentiments of the campaign.
-Ultimately, the referendum saw the no side victorious and it would be until another referendum in 1995 that Divorce would be legalised in Ireland.
+The referendum saw the no side victorious and it was not until another referendum in 1995 that divorce would be legalised in Ireland.

 Although the result was in Glenn's favour, it made her position in Fine Gael effectively untenable, as she was increasingly becoming a pariah within the party.
 Besides conflicting with the majority of Fine Gael TDs, Glenn further estranged herself from the party by condemning the government's plans to reform childcare laws as well as touting eurosceptic viewpoints.